 Telegraph and Radiotelegraph Codes - an Introduction (K. Miller K6CTW, PDF)

 If you hold the SHIFT key down when starting the program, it will send tracing information to the Windows diagnostic tracing system.
 The easiest and most flexible way to monitor the tracing information is to use the free SysInternals DebugView tool.
 To see only the tracing from Morse News filter to category MorseNews.
+Also enable the Clock Time option in DebugView.
 If you hold SHIFT + CTRL down when starting the program, extremely detailed tracing information will be produced.
 This extra info is probably not of interest to anyone but the author.

-Here is a Sample of the normal level tracing output.
+Here are samples of the normal and extended level tracing outputs.

 Minor Release: